JorgeCastilloPrz/FABProgressCircle/README.md

 fabProgressCircle.beginFinalAnimation();
 ```
 When the completion animation is displayed, the fab gets transformed to its final appearance, and **it becomes not clickable** anymore.
 This behavior is intentional.
-If something happens to the async task running (some kind of error), you can always stop the animation by doing:
+If something happens to the asynchronous task running (some kind of error), you can always stop the animation by doing:
 ```java
 fabProgressCircle.hide();
 ```